Site configuration

 graph_color_set¶

 Optional: This setting can be used to customize the color set used in the charts.
-There are four possible entries:
+There are five possible entries:

-to use the 17 SDG colors in all charts,
+to use the 17 SDG colors in all chartsgraph_color_set: 'goal'

-to use shades of the color of the current indicator's goal,
+to use shades of the color of the current indicator's goalgraph_color_set: 'custom'

 (see below).